Virtual reality is the newest fascination for the gaming industry – and one where most people can learn how to make a VR game!

 - Be wary of effects like motion blur, as these very often cause motion sickness even in non-VR experiences.
 If possible, include this as an optional setting so player’s can find what works for them.

-Last but certainly not least, we get to the tutorials section.
+Last but certainly not least, we get to the tutorials section – the part that will actually help you to learn how to make a VR game from a tech perspective.
 Below we’ve gathered what, in our opinion, are the best VR tutorials to get you started on your journey.

 - Unity Game Development Mini-Degree by Zenva